 As long as all the notes in the triplet add up to the same value as two of the original note then it’s ok.

-I hope that’s helping you make more sense of triplets and subdividing beats.
 It can be a bit confusing at first.
 There are lots of other way to subdivide beats in irregular rhythms like duplets, quintuplets or even septuplets and if you have any questions just post a comment below and I’ll do my best to help.